-Much of this artwork is a combination of psychedelic collage, quilts, botanical illustration and Americana that blurs the traditional boundaries between high and low art.
-Like insects stuck in a spider web, sentimental and natural objects, litter and other ephemera are embedded into the surfaces of my drawings, tapestries, paintings and sculptures with obsessive stitching, fungus-like raised patterns, finely painted lines and other repetitive motifs that flow between two and three dimensions.
+Julie Peppito's artwork is a combination of psychedelic three-dimensional collage, quilts, botanical illustration and Americana that blurs the traditional boundaries between high and low art.
+Like insects stuck in a spider web, sentimental and natural objects, litter and other ephemera are embedded into the surfaces of her drawings, tapestries, paintings and sculptures with obsessive stitching, fungus-like raised patterns, finely painted lines and other repetitive motifs that flow between two and three dimensions.
 Bound together masses disperse into fantastical and realistically rendered narratives reminiscent of childhood—innocent, deep and reflective at the same time.
 The hybrid forms are metaphors for the way we connect to ourselves, to each other, and to the planet.
-Often I reference articles, writers and publications that highlight information that gets lost in the noise of our fast paced culture.
+Her titles often reference books and articles from notable authors from whom she draws inspiration.

-I received a BFA in 1992 from The Cooper Union in New York City, and an MFA from Alfred University in Alfred, NY in 2004.
-In 2001 I received a New York Foundation for the Arts (NYFA) Fellowship for sculpture.
-My work has been the subject of six one-woman shows, and I have shown my work extensively, primarily in New York City.
-I live and work in Brooklyn, NY, with my partner (artist, illustrator, graphic novelist, and musician) Gideon Kendall and my son Milo.
-You can see my playground art at J.J.
+Julie Peppito received a BFA in 1992 from The Cooper Union in New York City, and an MFA from Alfred University in Alfred, NY in 2004.
+In 2001, she received a New York Foundation for the Arts (NYFA) Fellowship for sculpture.
+Her work has been the subject of six one-woman shows, her seventh will open this April at Living Arts in Tulsa, Oklahoma.
+She has shown her work extensively, primarily in New York City.
+She lives and works in Brooklyn, NY, with her partner (artist, illustrator, graphic novelist, and musician) Gideon Kendall and her son Milo.
+You can see her playground art at J.J.
 Byrne Playground and Underhill Playground both in Brooklyn.

 Click here to view her RESUME